JegorKolbasicz/AirplaneGameJava/README.md

 ## 🧠 Features

--   **Player-controlled airplane:** Navigate an airplane using keyboard inputs.
+-   **Player-controlled airplane:** Navigate an airplane using computer mouse.
 -   **Obstacle avoidance:** Dodge incoming obstacles to survive.
 -   **Score tracking:** Keep track of your score based on survival time or objects avoided.
--   **Dynamic difficulty:** (Optional, if applicable - otherwise remove) Difficulty increases as the game progresses.
+-   **Dynamic difficulty:** Difficulty increases as the game progresses.
 -   **Basic collision detection:** Handles interactions between the airplane and obstacles.
 -   **Graphical User Interface (GUI):** Game runs in a separate window, providing a visual experience.